jwang31a/LearningC/Day8/functions.md

 * you know how recursion works with base cases and stuff and recursive stack
 * C allows recursion although it doesn't happen all that often
+* for some reason they decide to use quicksort as their example but it's probably cool for someone who's learning programming for the first time